-For nearly ten years, the Columbus Criminal Defense team has successfully represented clients charged with carrying a concealed weapon.
+For nearly ten years, we have successfully represented clients charged with carrying a concealed weapon.
 That extensive previous experience will enable us to better help you and identify the best defense strategy for your case.

 If you’ve been charged with carrying a concealed weapon, it’s important to know what you’re up against.
-If you have any questions left unanswered by this page, or if you need a competent, experienced criminal defense attorney to fight for you in court, please contact us at or via email at [email protected].
+If you have any questions left unanswered by this page, or if you need a competent, experienced criminal defense attorney to fight for you in court, please contact us at (614) 500-3836 or via email at [email protected].